-The Region is located smack bang in the middle of the Southern Great Barrier Reef with an abundance of quaint coastal towns, deserted stretches of white sandy coast and untouched islands and coral cays all waiting for you to discover.
+The Region is located smack bang in the middle of the Southern Great Barrier Reef with an abundance of quaint coastal towns such as Agnes Waters and 1770, deserted stretches of white sandy coast and untouched islands and coral cays all waiting for you to discover.

 Visit the popular local getaway Lilley’s Beach on the picturesque Boyne Island, stay overnight in the quaint coastal town of Turkey Beach or venture off the beaten track to the hidden beauty of Rules Beach.

 Regardless of what type of accommodation or holiday you are seeking, the beaches of the Gladstone region have it all!

 If venturing beyond the tourist trail sounds like your kind of holiday, then a visit to Rules Beach is a must!
 Located in the Gladstone region, Rules Beach is situated around 130km south of Gladstone’s CBD and 50km south of Agnes Waters and Seventeen Seventy.

 With the southern Great Barrier Reef and several miles of pristine white sandy beach at your doorstep, Rules Beach is the ultimate location to relax, explore and unwind!
 This quaint beachfront town will have you zoning into Queensland’s laid-back way of life in no time.

 The Beach extends between Baffle Creek and Broadwater Creek and is the only location in the Discovery Coast where you can legally drive a 4WD vehicle on the sand.
 As you make your way from the humble town centre towards the ocean, you will be welcomed by lush walkways that will lead you through to the secluded sands of the coastline.